 - These practices can be implemented in the cloud or on-premises.

-It might be safe to assume that in the future DevSecOps would be implemented in most of the industries.
+It might be safe to assume that in the future DevSecOps would be implemented in most industries.
 Nearly 60% of organizations are already implementing DevSecOps in their software development process.
 Almost 80% of CEOs think digital transformation is the number one priority and that might include shifting to a DevSecOps mindset.
 If you want to be part of that change or want to know more, then connect with us and we will be happy to help you with a comprehensive business-oriented digital solution.